Can You Sue If a Home Seller Lies or Conceals a Defect in Pennsylvania?

 Could the Home Inspector Be Held Responsible for Not Discovering the Defect?

 Home inspectors are not legally responsible for discovering latent or concealed defects.
-However, if a home inspector failed to find an obvious defect within the realm of his or her professional knowledge, the inspector may be held responsible for the resulting damages.
+However, if a home inspector failed to find an obvious defect within the realm of their professional knowledge, the inspector could be held responsible for the resulting damages.
+For details, see Can I Sue My Home Inspector for Defects Left Out of the Report?.

-The Uniform Trade Practices and Consumer Protection Law protects people who purchase goods or property for personal or household use, including homes.
+Pennsylvania's Uniform Trade Practices and Consumer Protection Law protects people who purchase goods or property for personal or household use, including homes.
 If the person making the sale uses unlawful means to complete the sale, the buyer has a remedy under the UTPCPL.
-The Act itself describes the monetary remedy as the actual amount of damages and up to three times the amount of the damages – also known as treble damages.
+The Act itself describes the monetary remedy as the actual amount of damages and up to three times the amount of the damages (also known as treble damages).

-How Much Money Can the Buyer Ask For?
+How Much Money Can the Aggrieved Home Buyer Ask For?

 If a Pennsylvania homebuyer can prove an intentional or fraudulent misrepresentation on the part of the seller or the selling broker, the buyer can ask for anything from the actual amount of the damage all the way up to three times the amount.